Mamena2020/nodemi/README.md

    - Basic usage

-   To make resource of single object use "make" and "collection" for array of object
+   To make resource of single object use "make" or "collection" for array of object

    ```
         let userResource = new UserResource().make(user) // for single object